AlaSQL/alasql-sqllogictest/README.md

 How?
 ----

-Install dependencies `npm install and run all the tests with:
+Install dependencies:

+    npm install
+    # or
+    bun install

+Run tests with Node.js:

+    npm run test-node
+    # or run demo only
+    npm run test-demo-node

+Run tests with Bun (faster):

+    npm run test-bun
+    # or run demo only
-    npm test
+    npm run test-demo-bun

-The result will output to `results/output.md`
+The results will output to:
+- Node.js: `results/output.md`
+- Bun: `results/output-bun.md`

-To make sure you are testing the most recent version of AlaSQL please run the following:
+To make sure you are testing the most recent version of AlaSQL please run:

     npm install alasql

+## Test Runners

+This project includes two test runner implementations:

+- **`node-run/`** - Original Node.js implementation using paralleljs for multi-threading
+- **`bun-run/`** - Bun-optimized implementation leveraging Bun's native file I/O and faster runtime (2-3x performance improvement)

-Please see the config section of the `run` files to run tests on local version instead of npm version.
+Please see the config section in the respective `run.js` files to customize test execution.